36 ppp

 spatstat.data::gorillas |>

-Listing 23.48 determines that no eligible multitype-mark exists in the point-pattern object gorillas (Section 8.11) that contains both levels 'alpha' and 'beta', and therefore returns an invisible NULL-value.
+Listing 36.101 showcases the exception handling when no eligible multi-type mark exists in the point-pattern gorillas (Section 10.11) that contains both levels 'alpha' and 'beta'.

 spatstat.data::gorillas |>